Csantucci/openrails/Source/Documentation/Manual/start.rst

 As a default you will find the radio button ``Activity`` selected in the start window, as :ref:`above <start-picture>`.

+At runtime you can
+switch :ref:`Autopilot mode <driving-autopilot>` on or off, which allows you to watch OR driving your train, as if you were a trainspotter or a visitor in the cab.
+Autopilot mode is not operating in Explore mode.

-This will allow you to run an activity or run on of two types of explore mode.
+You may run an activity or run one of two types of explore mode.

 If you select ``- Explore Route -`` (first entry under ``Activity:``), you will also have to select the consist, the path, the starting time, the season